-Marking the One-Year Anniversary of October 7: Resources for K-12 Educators
+Marking the One-Year Anniversary of October 7th: Resources for K-12 Educators

 How can we ritualize and teach about October 7th while we still live amidst its ripples?
 How can we create safe yet meaningful spaces for our learners to contemplate a year that has changed so much for so many?
-Join Rabbi Na’ama Levitz Applbaum (Shalom Hartman Institute) and Dr. Samantha Vinokor-Meinrath (The Jewish Education Project) to unpack these and other dilemmas facing educators as we prepare to commemorate October 7th with our learners.
-This webinar will offer frameworks, resources, and a community of peers to support ceremonies and programs marking one year since our worlds were turned upside down.
+Watch Rabbi Na’ama Levitz Applbaum (Shalom Hartman Institute) and Dr. Samantha Vinokor-Meinrath (The Jewish Education Project) to unpack these and other dilemmas facing educators as we prepare to commemorate October 7th with our learners.
+This webinar offers frameworks, resources, and a community of peers to support ceremonies and programs marking one year since our worlds were turned upside down.

 Dr. Samantha Vinokor-Meinrath